aljawaid/Glancer/README.md

 - A hidden button appears on focus for non-keyboard users
 - Dashboard Shortcut - Jumps straight to the `Tasks` section of the `Dashboard`, sorted by the last created task
 - Today's Date
+- Auto fading alerts when no results are found
 #### Comments
 - Revamp comments to make them look consistent across the interface
 - Better usage of tooltips to provide supplementary information